Christopher Morel Player Props: Cubs vs. Rays

 Christopher Morel At The Plate

-- Morel is batting .299 with three doubles, nine home runs and four walks.
+- Morel has three doubles, nine home runs and four walks while batting .299.

-- He has scored in 12 games this season (70.6%), including multiple runs in four games.
+- He has scored in 12 games this year (70.6%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.